kraekin/MysticForge/README.md

 ## Latest Updates

+### Sept 19, 2026
+* **Map/Overworld Editing:** Various enhancements and additions to map and overworld editing.
+Tile sizes are bigger and easier to see. you can add new overworld locations and maps, change their name on the overworld. change map sizes, etc.

+* **General:** Prepping for 0.3 release.
+Added a scene edtior and currently allows editing of a few of the cutscenes. the scene where Kaeli goes to get her axe and then joins the party is almost fully editable, except for the mothers destination.
+A few other scenes are somewhat editable.
+Be very wary when using the scene editor right now, I know the Kaeli axe scene works, but I am unsure about the rest, it looks fine, but I havent tested everything yet.

 ### Sept 18, 2026
 * **Events & Scripts:** Added a bunch of event editing tools.
 You can now create new NPCs, assign them custom dialogue, or write an entire event sequence.
 Actions are currently limited, but the basics are there.
 * **General:** Various additions and bug fixes throughout.
 Just play around with it to see what's new.
 Make sure to back up your files first!